kulyk/kulyk.xyz/src/posts/content/2020-the-year-in-review.md

 ### All Remote

-I've been working remotely for almost two years before Pix, so it was not that hard for me to switch.
+I'd been working remotely for almost two years before Pix, so it was not that hard for me to switch.

 Still, you often feel the need for something only when it's taken away from you.
 So staying home all the time became challenging.
 Remote work before the pandemic was cool because you had no limits about the workplace.
 I've worked from other countries while traveling, from coffee shops and coworking spaces.
 But now we were stuck at home.